ArkScript-lang/Ark/README.md

         -c, --compile               Compile the given program to bytecode, but do not run -d, --debug...
 Increase debug level (default: 0) -bcr, --bytecode-reader     Launch the bytecode reader
+        -a, --all                   Display all the bytecode segments (default) -st, --symbols              Display only the symbols table -vt, --values               Display only the values table -cs, --code                 Display only the code segments -p, --page                  Set the bytecode reader code segment to display
+        -s, --slice                 Select a slice of instructions in the bytecode
         -L, --lib                   Set the location of the ArkScript standard library
         -f(fac|no-fac)              Toggle function arity checks (default: ON) -f(ruv|no-ruv)              Remove unused variables (default: ON)